Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 For each tile, we will need its Gaussians sorted by the distance to the camera (closest first).
 For sorting on the GPU, [Radix sort](https://en.wikipedia.org/wiki/Radix_sort) is popular, but [Bitonic sort](https://en.wikipedia.org/wiki/Bitonic_sorter) is much easier to implement.
 On the CPU, you can use your language's built-in [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) for a terrible performance.
 Or [Counting sort](https://en.wikipedia.org/wiki/Counting_sort) for something 6+ times better (according to my app's profiler).

-Sorting the Gaussians after they are divided into tiles can be tricky from the implementation perspective.
-You can pre-sort them before splitting into tiles if you want.
-Just make sure that they are sorted before we do the blending.

 ### Gaussian's value at pixel

-You might know general form of the [Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution):
+You might know the general form of the [Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution):

 $$
 f(x) =